-To address such problems, the Government of Malaysia passed a model law in parliament known as the Construction Industry Payment and Adjudication Act, 2012 (CIPAA).
+To address such problems, the Government of Malaysia passed a law in parliament known as the Construction Industry Payment and Adjudication Act, 2012 (CIPAA).

 What is CIPAA?

-- Application: The Act applies to all construction contracts wherein written agreements are made to carry out projects wholly or partly in the territory of Malaysia whether the contract is entered with government or a private party.
+- Application: The Act applies to all construction contracts wherein written agreements are made to carry out projects wholly or partly in the territory of Malaysia whether the contract is entered with the government or a private party.

 - Non-Application: The Act does not apply to any construction contract in respect of any building which is less than four storeys high entered into by a natural person which is wholly intended for his occupation.